-ADFAS Brisbane River provides a yearly programme of eight illustrated lectures given by six overseas and two Australian lecturers all chosen for their communication skills and expert knowledge in their fields.
-Additionally, three Interest Events are held where topics are examined in more detail.
+ADFAS Brisbane River will this year provide a diverse programme of eight fully illustrated lectures given, this year, by Australian based lecturers all chosen for their communication skills and expert knowledge in their fields.

 Anyone with an interest in the arts or who wishes to develop an interest in the arts is very welcome.
 No prior knowledge is needed and the lectures are very accessible.
 Our friendly members all have one thing in common – an interest in learning more about the arts.

 We regret that we currently have no membership vacancies available but we do have a waiting list for future membership opportunities.